 Recd: 5:29 a.m., November 8, 1918.”

-This message to Sims is slightly different to the one sent to Admiral Wilson.
-But its date and time are given in the notation “14007”: 2:00 pm on 7 November, which was two o’clock in the afternoon in Washington, DC, seven o’clock in the evening in Brest and London in November 1918.
-However, for the reasons given above, the Navy Department did not receive Roy Howard’s ‘armistice announcement unconfirmed’ message as early as 2:00 pm on Thursday 7 November.
-What they did have by 2:00 pm – as the first sentence of the message indicates – was Howard’s armistice message which had reached New York City not long before midday and spread rapidly around the country.
+This telegram to Sims is slightly different to the one sent to Admiral Wilson.
+But its date and time are in the notation “14007”: 2:00 pm on 7 November, which was two o’clock in the afternoon in Washington, DC, seven o’clock in the evening in Brest and London in November 1918.
+However, for the reasons mentioned above, Roy Howard’s ‘armistice announcement unconfirmed’ cablegram was not in the Navy Department as early as 2:00 pm on Thursday 7 November.
+What they did have by 2:00 pm was Howard’s ‘armistice-signed’ news which had reached New York City not long before midday and spread rapidly around the country.

 © James Smith (July 2020) (Revised and with additions, March 2023.
-Reviewed August 2024; July 2025)
+Reviewed August 2024; November 2025.)

 REFERENCES